How to Launch Your Data Science Career – Finding Skill Gaps

-From Part 1 of this series, you know “loving” data analytics isn’t enough to land you a dream job; you might also realize you don’t even know what that dream job is, exactly.
+From Part 1 of this series, you know “loving” data science isn’t enough to land you a dream job; you might also realize you don’t even know what that dream job is, exactly.
 But you did your homework and found you’ve got the all-important aptitude for analytics.
 Plus, you’ve identified a short list of jobs that look like a good match for your strengths and interests.
 You feel great.
 And maybe just a little overwhelmed about how to land one of those jobs.
-You’re a good fit for a data analytics career, but are you a good fit for a specific job?
+You’re a good fit for a data science career, but are you a good fit for a specific job?

 It’s time to take a close look at the skills you already have, and those you’ll need to succeed.

-Every type of data analytics career is multi-faceted, as you know from reading job descriptions.
+Every type of data science career is multi-faceted, as you know from reading job descriptions.
 Your challenge is to identify which boxes you already check off with your education, experience, and skills—and which you don’t.

 First, decode the jargon